ionic-team/stencil-site/versioned_docs/version-v4.17/framework-integration/react.md

 - Custom events will be handled correctly and correctly propagate through the React render tree
 - Properties and attributes that are not a string or number will be correctly bound to the component

+To generate these framework wrappers, Stencil provides an Output Target library called [`@stencil/react-output-target`](https://www.npmjs.com/package/@stencil/react-output-target) that can be added to your `stencil.config.ts` file.
+This also enables Stencil components to be used within e.g. Next.js or other React based application frameworks.

 ## Setup

 ### Project Structure